Kim Ljung: Zeromancer

 With the departure of Sverre the other members were free to form new constellations.
 Somehow, Marius got left out so he went on to take an education in classical music and has since appeared on both TV and radio as lead singer for choirs.
 The remaining three - Kim, Alex and Noralf - formed the industrial group Zeromancer with former Vampire State Building keyboard-player Erik Lunggren and the American Chris Schleyer.

 Zeromancer never managed to reach the same heights, neither with respect to musical innovation nor in popularity, as Seigmen had.
 But they've toured extensively both in Europe and America, and they seem to have grown fairly popular in Germany with their take on industrial metal.

-So far the band has released six albums, Clone Your Lover in 2000, Eurotrash in 2001, ZZYZX in 2003, Sinners International in 2009, The Death Of Romance in 2010 and Bye-Bye Borderline in 2013.
+So far the band has released six albums, Clone Your Lover in 2000, Eurotrash in 2001, ZZYZX in 2003, Sinners International in 2009, The Death Of Romance in 2010, Bye-Bye Borderline in 2013, and Orchestra of Knives in 2021.